End of 'The Line' — Media+

-Jeff Gamet returns to discuss the dramatic ending to Apple TV+ podcast ‘The Line’, and why Charlotte was wrong about the series.
+Jeff Gamet returns to discuss the dramatic ending to Apple TV+ podcast ‘The Line’ and why Charlotte was wrong about the series.

 Download: MP3 Version